 Managing PTSD, or even getting diagnosed with it, can be difficult, but PTSD Coach is here to help.
 From self-assessments to calming tools, it's there to offer help and guidance as you work through your symptoms.

 On its surface, eMoods is a simple mood tracking app where the data stays local to your device unless you expressly export it.
 It lets you track the severity of mania, depression, irritability, and anxiety symptoms.
 You can also tell it if you had any psychotic symptoms that day, whether in your manic or depressive state.
-From there, you can get a bird's eye calendar view for your analysis, or export a monthly report to send to your psychiatrist and/or therapist.
+From there, you can get a bird's eye calendar view for your analysis, or export a monthly report to send to your psychiatrist or therapist or both.

 Through the teaching of skills and techniques, DBT Coach hopes to improve your mindfulness.
 You'll be learning different lessons, completing exercises similar to DBT worksheets, and performing meditations.
 It's quite a robust app if we're honest.
 There are even discussion groups for you to talk to others who are also going through DBT!